raineycat/VividTK/README.md

 - Meta-notes that represent BPM changes are also displayed as markers, however BPM isn't handled properly in the editor yet
 - Modifiers/gimmicks are supported by the format library, however the editor can't display them yet, as they rely on knowing the BPM to display properly

 \* unified charts are charts where both the note data and modifier/gimmick data are stored in the binary VSB file.
-Some newer charts store this in seperate text-based VMV files, which the format library can't handle (yet)
+Some newer charts store this in seperate text-based VSM (with some metadata stored in VMV) files, which the format library can't handle (yet)

 ![Sample screenshot](Assets/Sample_ChartEd.png)